Agent detection: Role in religion

-Some scientists believe that the belief in acting gods is an evolutionary by-product of agent detection.
-A spandrel is a non-adaptive trait formed as a side effect of an adaptive trait.
-The psychological trait in question is "if you hear a twig snap in the forest, some sentient force is probably behind it".
-This trait helps to prevent the primate from being murdered or eaten as food.
-However this hypothetical trait could remain in modern humans: thus some evolutionary psychologists theorize that "even if the snapping was caused by the wind, modern humans are still inclined to attribute the sound to a sentient agent; they call this person a god".
+Scientists think that the belief in acting gods is an evolutionary by-product of agent detection, and can be considered a spandrel, which is a non-adaptive trait formed as a side effect of an adaptive trait.
+The psychological trait in question is "if you hear a twig snap in the forest, some sentient force is probably behind it", leading to primates avoiding potential predators seeking to eat or murder them.
+Hypothetically, this trait could remain in modern humans in the form of hypersensitive agency detection.
+Instead of just inferring intent of another agent, humans project sentience of the agent to better understand it.
+Thus, some evolutionary psychologists theorize that "even if the snapping was caused by the wind, modern humans are still inclined to attribute the sound to a sentient agent; they call this person a god".